RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/3_workflow_screen/3_editor.en.md

 Use this function to check the contents of a text file.

 #### SAVE ALL FILES button
-Click the SAVE ALL FILES button to save all currently open tabs as well as all parameter study settings currently configured in the PS-config mode (#ps-config mode) described below.
+Click the SAVE ALL FILES button to save all currently open tabs as well as all parameter study settings currently configured in the [PS-config mode](#ps-config-mode) described below.
 As with the __save__ menu on the Files tab, in this state you have not yet committed to the git repository, so clicking the revert project button at the top of the screen discards your edits.

 ### PS-config mode
 This section describes the features of PS-config mode.

-The parameter study function itself is described in PS Components ({{site.baseurl}}/reference/4_component/06_PS.html).
+The parameter study function itself is described in [PS Components]({{site.baseurl}}/reference/4_component/06_PS.html).

 ![img](./img/editor_ps_config.png "editor_ps_config")